eChook/documentation/README.md

 ## Support

 While this documentation aims to make building and using the eChook as easy as possible, there will always be cases where something doesn't go as expected and some help is needed. eChook has both a forum and a Slack channel that anyone can join to ask questions and discuss anything eChook, electronics, or greenpower in general!

+They are both monitored by the eChook team who will get back to any questions as quickly as possible.

 Forum - [echook.boards.net](http://echook.boards.net/)

 Slack -  For new users an invite is needed: [Invite link](https://join.slack.com/t/echook/shared_invite/enQtMjY4MjcwNDkwNzg4LThjZWU4NTU1YWZkYzdmYTY3ZTg0YWVjOGViYWE4M2Q3ZjE0ZjIwMDY3Y2NhNGI5MDhjNTY3MWNkZjFiZWRkMGE).
 Returning users, go to [echook.slack.com](https://echook.slack.com)